survivejs/webpack-book/manuscript/appendices/04_customizing_eslint.md

 # Customizing ESLint

 Even though you can get far with vanilla ESLint, there are certain techniques you should know.
 For instance, sometimes you might want to skip some rules per file.
 You might even want to implement rules of your own.
-We'll cover these cases briefly next.
+We’ll cover these cases briefly next.

 ## Skipping ESLint Rules

-Sometimes, you'll want to skip certain rules per file or line as you might have some exceptional case in your code where some rule doesn't make sense.
+Sometimes, you’ll want to skip certain rules per file or line as you might have some exceptional case in your code where some rule doesn’t make sense.
 As usual, exception confirms the rule.
 Consider the following examples:

 ```javascript
 // everything